nwtnni/tmux-copy/README.md

 ## Known Issues

 - Not very configurable
 - Requires Rust compiler to build binaries from source
 - Doesn't support zoomed `tmux` panes
 - Doesn't support scrolled `tmux` panes
 - Doesn't handle Unicode: matches will be offset
 - Allows overlapping matches

-- Only supports up to 400 simultaneous hints

 ## Configuration

 - Regular expressions defined in [find][find]
 - Matching colors defined in [main][main]
 - Hint strings defined in [hint][hint]
 - Key binding (`<PREFIX>-f`) defined in [tmux-copy.tmux][tc]

 ## Performance

 - Uses [regex][re] as the underlying search engine
 - Scans each line once with a [RegexSet][rs] to determine if any specific regular expression matches.
 Scans again for each regular expression that matches at least once in the line.
 Assuming matches are sparse, we'll only scan each line a single time independently of how many specific regular expressions there are.
 - Generates hint strings at compile time using a [fun macro][ct]
 - Minimizes calls to `tmux`

 [ct]: https://github.com/nwtnni/tmux-copy/blob/8fd1d3340f4628b45cf8998141db9bce69f9e715/src/util.rs#L1-L11